pulumi/docs/content/blog/program-kubernetes-with-11-cloud-native-pulumi-pearls/index.md

-Of course, we can do the same with Prometheus or any other project requiring sidecars, and we envision possibly having a more general sidecar injection mechanism, thanks to real languages.
+Of course, we can do the same with Prometheus or any other project requiring sidecars, and we envision possibly having a more general sidecar injection mechanism, thanks to familiar languages.
 In fact, we could define a base class that our entire organization uses with certain sidecars baked in, updated easily in one place and rolled out using package managers.

 ## 4. Adopt existing Kubernetes YAML

-It's wonderful that we can use real languages, but there's already lots of YAML in the world.
+It's wonderful that we can use familiar languages, but there's already lots of YAML in the world.
 Pulumi lets us process that YAML dynamically, and adopt it on the fly to become part of our Pulumi program, without even needing to change it.
 This enables multi-cloud and advanced delivery